Saga9103/opusstream/README.md

 # opusstream
 encodes pcm to opus format and decodes opus to pcm live

-# opusstream
-encodes pcm to opus format and decodes opus to pcm all live

 # install opus and required dependencies :
 ```bash
 sudo ./install_opus.sh